 The Chancellor noted that while Meridian's zoning and code enforcement has problems, the City can provide a higher level of enforcement than that currently existing within the PAA.
 Pl.
 427-28.
-It is noteworthy that Eagle Pointe and other subdivisions in Parcel 1 have protective covenants which address zoning-related problems.
+Even if some areas of the PAA do need zoning and planning, it is noteworthy that Eagle Pointe and other subdivisions in Parcel 1 have protective covenants which address zoning-related problems.
 Tr.
 1303.
-In addition, Eagle Pointe has its own architectural committee that regulates the building of all structures in the subdivision.
-Tr.
-1095.
 These areas would clearly gain nothing from Meridian in the way of zoning and planning.
 In addition, the record reflects that Meridian currently has numerous zoning and planning enforcement problems within its existing corporate limits.
 R. 1552-1633.
 These problems include trash piles, illegal dumping, unclean roadways, abandoned vehicles, non-conforming structures, and numerous subdivision deficiencies.
 Id.
 Many of these problems lie within areas that have been annexed by the City, demonstrating once again the inability or unwillingness of Meridian to effectively address the needs of annexed areas.
 Id.